inadco/cassandra-spark-jdbc-bridge/README.md

     $INADCO_CSJB_HOME/bin/start.sh

-The CSJB server is started at port 10000
-(to stop it, run $INADCO_CSJB_HOME/bin/stop.sh)
+The CSJB server is started at port 10000 (to stop it, run $INADCO_CSJB_HOME/bin/stop.sh) Status of CSJCB app is available via your Spark UI http://YOUR_SPARK_MASTER:8080/

 **Query your data**